Skip to content

 stand_up.sh is a thin, verbose wrapper around aws cloudformation deploy (it echoes each AWS command before running it).
 End to end it:

 1. Resolves the artifact version.
-Lambda code (the deps layer + function zips) is published to a public source.coop mirror, keyed by zagg minor version (0.N.x -> 0.N).
-The minor is read from the repo's latest git tag (so a fresh clone needs no install), falling back to the installed zagg, or an explicit LAMBDA_VERSION override.
+Lambda code (the deps layer + function zips) is published by the release pipeline to the public sliderule-public-cors distribution bucket (s3://sliderule-public-cors/<minor>/), keyed by zagg minor version (0.N.x -> 0.N).
+The minor is read from the repo's latest git tag (so a fresh clone needs no install), falling back to the installed zagg, or an explicit LAMBDA_VERSION override (LAMBDA_VERSION=latest reads the newest published minor from the bucket's versions.json).

 2. Locates the artifacts for the chosen ARCH (arm64 default, or x86_64) -- lambda_layer_<arch>.zip and lambda_function_<arch>_py312.zip.

-3. Stages code into a same-region bucket if needed.
+4. Stages code into a same-region bucket if needed.
 CloudFormation requires Lambda code to live in a bucket in the stack's own region.
-In us-west-2 (where the mirror lives) the stack reads straight from the mirror -- no bucket of your own required.
+In us-west-2 (where the distribution bucket lives) the stack reads straight from it -- no bucket of your own required.
 In any other region you provide STAGING_BUCKET (a bucket you own in that region) and stand_up.sh copies the zips into it first.

-4. Deploys template.yaml with aws cloudformation deploy --capabilities CAPABILITY_NAMED_IAM, passing the resolved architecture, artifact bucket/keys, output bucket, and role settings as parameter overrides.
+5. Deploys template.yaml with aws cloudformation deploy --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND (the latter acknowledges the AWS::LanguageExtensions macro that expands the worker-size variants), passing the resolved architecture, artifact bucket/keys, output bucket, and role settings as parameter overrides.

 What the stack creates